Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Socialize/Friend-to-All-Nations Attitude.md

   - None
 ---
 *The Dragon-Blood ingratiates herself into insular cliques, foreign courts, and barbarian tribes with skillful understanding of their customs and mores.*
 After spending at least an hour being exposed to any culture or social group, she may gain a temporary [[Socialize]] specialty in it.
-She may haveupto !!([[Essence]])specialtiesgrantedbythisCharmata!! !!time.Ifshewishestogainanewtemporaryspecialtywhile!! at the maximum, she must abandon an old one.
+She may have up to ([[Essence]]) specialties granted by this Charm at a time.
+If she wishes to gain a new temporary specialty while at the maximum, she must abandon an old one.